Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Adaptive Compressed QITE (ACQ)

 \subsection{The Proposal}

-With this pictorial view in mind we introduce the new Adaptive Compressed QITE (ACQ) algorithm, which combines an adaptive time step with merging the resulting unitaries of the QITE routine.
+With the above pictorial view in mind, the new Adaptive time Compressed QITE (ACQ) algorithm is now introduced; an algorithm which combines an adaptive time step with a merging of the resulting unitaries of the QITE routine.

-The ACQ algorithm relies on the QITE routine explained in Sec.~\ref{sec:QITE} to obtain the unitaries generated by $\boldsymbol{\hat{A}}_{n,k}$ that approximate the ITE (see Eq.~\eqref{eq:QITE_cond}) generated by the all Hamiltonian pieces in Eq.~\eqref{eq:HamPieces}.
+The ACQ algorithm relies on the QITE routine explained in Sec.~\ref{sec:QITE} to obtain the unitaries generated by $\boldsymbol{\hat{A}}_{n,k}$ that approximate ITE (see Eq.~\eqref{eq:QITE_cond}) generated by all the Hamiltonian pieces in Eq.~\eqref{eq:HamPieces}.
 Instead of recomputing the unitary

-that evolves QITE by one time step.
-We propose reusing the same unitary (following the red dashed line in Fig.~\ref{fig:trajectories}) until the energy of the evolved state starts increasing.
-That is, performing a line search in $l$ until
+that evolves QITE at every step, here it is proposed that the same unitary be reused (following the red dashed line in Fig.~\ref{fig:trajectories}) until the energy of the evolved state starts increasing.
+The ACQ energy steps are labelled with a superscript $m$ and an additional parameter $l$ to distinguish them from the QITE steps.
+A line search in $l$ is performed until the energy increases, namely,